-Physical Status The topmost part of the status area gives you access to information about the current physical status of the selected interface.
+- Physical Status The topmost part of the status area gives you access to information about the current physical status of the selected interface.
 A summary consisting of the most relevant status indicators is displayed constantly.
-By touching the information.
-Monitor Status At the bottom of the status area are below buttons that give you access to various monitor information.
-By touching a button, you can launch the corresponding information display.
+By touching the summary, you can launch a display that contains the detailed status information. - Monitor Status At the bottom of the status area are below buttons that give you access to various monitor information.
+By touching a button, you can launch the corresponding information display. - Transceiver